martinandersson/java-ee-concepts/README.md

 Required of you
 ---
 * JDK 8
-* Either GlassFish 4 or WildFly 8 installed and running
+* Either GlassFish 4 or WildFly 8 installed and running (profiles included for both)

+Failing tests?
+---
+Not all tests are passed by GlassFish and WildFly.
+One could argue that is by design.
+The test code in this project work hard to demonstrate and explore technologies outlined in related Java EE specifications.
+The test code does not cater to limitations of Java EE product providers.
+If a test fail, go to the source code file.
+Read JavaDoc and other source code comments.
+Chances are high that the issue you ran into has been thoroughly described and reported as a bug somewhere.

 Contributors
 ---